Possibly Maybe: Live performances

-The track was performed during the Post Tour, a performance of which can be found on the 1998 live DVD/VHS Live at Shepherds Bush Empire, a fan-club only concert held at the end of the tour.
-To support the release of Post, the song was performed on the UK TV show Later... with Jools Holland on 17 June 1995 with slide guitarist BJ Cole.
+The track was performed during the Post tour, a performance of which can be found on the 1998 live DVD/VHS Live at Shepherds Bush Empire, a fan-club only concert held at the end of the tour.
+To support the release of Post, the song was performed on the UK TV show Later... with Jools Holland on 17 June 1995 with pedal steel guitarist BJ Cole.
 This performance was featured on Björk's 2003 DVD release Later.
 Björk also performed the track on TFI Friday on 1 November 1996 to promote the official single release.
 The track was also included on a 1996 ChildLine charity album release, whose cover-art featured a parody of the Post cover.
 In support of this album, Björk performed the song on Top of the Pops.
 Björk's then manager Netty Walker noted later that it "was the worst performance I've ever seen her do."
 A live performance recorded for US TV show Reverb in 2001 included a performance of "Possibly Maybe".
-The track has been performed on Björk's subsequent tours, the Homogenic Tour and the Vespertine World Tour, the latter version of which appears on the 2002 DVD release Live at Royal Opera House.
-After 2001, the song was not performed live until 2 March 2012 at the Roseland Ballroom in New York City during her Biophilia Tour, using only a hang drum and a Tesla coil.
+The track has been performed on Björk's subsequent tours, the Homogenic tour and the Vespertine world tour, the latter version of which appears on the 2002 DVD release Live at Royal Opera House.
+After 2001, the song was not performed live until 2 March 2012 at the Roseland Ballroom in New York City during her Biophilia tour, using only a hang drum and a Tesla coil.

 Track listings

-The release features remixes by Talvin Singh, Mark Bell from LFO, Dallas Austin, Trevor Morais (who was the drummer on the Post Tour), Photek and Plaid.
+The release features remixes by Talvin Singh, Mark Bell from LFO, Dallas Austin, Trevor Morais (who was the drummer on the Post tour), Photek and Plaid.
 The single was planned to coincide with Björk's tour dates in South America and South Africa in October 1996, although the South American concerts were cancelled only two shows in due to Björk suffering from laryngitis.
 Two live tracks ("Possibly Maybe" and "Hyperballad") recorded at Wembley Arena as part of a Top of the Pops show are included on CD3.